 Broward County

-One person has been hospitalized and roads were closed after a chemical leak at a Port Everglades cold-storage facility Tuesday morning, Broward Sheriff’s Office Fire Rescue said.
+One person was hospitalized and roads were closed for most of the day after a chemical leak at a Port Everglades cold-storage facility Tuesday morning, Broward Sheriff’s Office Fire Rescue said.

-The incident occurred at a facility at 3205 Southeast 19th Street around 9:45 a.m., according to the BSO.
+The incident occurred at a facility at 3205 Southeast 19th St. around 9:45 a.m., according to BSO.
+Firefighters didn’t clear the scene until around 6 p.m.

 That person is reported to be in stable condition, Kane said.